MicrosoftDocs/azure-devops-docs/docs/pipelines/process/expressions.md

 * Example: `le(2, 2)` (returns True)

 ### length
-* Returns the length of an array, either one that comes from the system or that comes from a parameter
+* Returns the length of a string or an array, either one that comes from the system or that comes from a parameter
 * Min parameters: 1.
 Max parameters 1
 * Example: `length('fabrikam')` returns 8